codigo404/Cpp-Data-structures-and-algorithms/data_structures/singlyLinkedListPart1.md

-# singly Linked List part 1 & part 2
+# singly Linked List part 1
 ## Add at head, add at tail, add by position.

 if you want to see full explanation visit this link: https://www.youtube.com/watch?v=ijMvMOIInXo